KTH/devops-course/contributions/presentation/week3/jonasjo5-marcusew/README.md

 - How do they work, what differs?
 - Different features?
 - Design differences, why?
 - How are they integrated with git?
-- (Maybe a setup example)
+(Maybe setup an example)
 - Pros and cons.